footstep9612/slate/source/index.html.md

 # History

+> Above Code Tab are only used to differentiate Algorithm at Authentication Section

 | Author     | Version | Date        | Description     |
 | ---------- | ------- | ----------- | --------------- |
 | Kyle Shang | 1.0.0   | 08 Aug 2017 | Initial Edition |